 Fish health and care are critical and essential to an aquaponics system's overall health and function.
-Understanding your fish needs is an integral part of running a successful aquaponics system because if the fish are unhealthy, waste production slows, which can result in poor plant growth and poor harvest.
+So understanding your fish needs is an integral part of running a successful aquaponics system because, if the fish are unhealthy, waste production slows, resulting in poor plant growth and harvest.

 Keeping your fish healthy and free from diseases will go a long way toward ensuring that your system is running smoothly.
-This article discusses the key aspects of fish health in aquaponics, including the methods on how to manage and prevent fish diseases.
+This article discusses the critical aspects of fish health in aquaponics, including managing and preventing fish diseases.

 Caring for Your Aquaponics Fish

-Just like with plants, it is best to wait until the system is cycled, and the biofilter is fully functioning before adding fish to your aquaponics system.
-There are several important factors that you should consider in caring for fish in your aquaponics.
+Like plants, it is best to wait until the system is cycled and the biofilter is fully functioning before adding fish to your aquaponics system.
+There are several essential factors that you should consider in caring for fish in your aquaponics.
 These factors are:

 1. Fish Selection

 Choose the best fish species that are suitable for your system, climate, and location.
 The most common fish used in aquaponics are tilapia, carp, barramundi, jade perch, catfish, trout cod, salmon, and bass.
-It is also important to know of your local fisheries regulation because not all fish are legal to be purchase and grown in some locations.
+It is also essential to know your local fisheries regulation because not all fish are legal to be purchased and grown in some locations.

 2. Acclimating The Fish

-The fish must be properly acclimatized to the new water to avoid fish stress.
-To acclimatize the fish, slowly allow the temperature to balance by floating the sealed transportation bags with the fish inside in the fish tank.
-Do this for 15 minutes and add a small amount of water from the tank to the transport water with the fish to slowly acclimate the fish.
-This should only take at least 15 minutes, and then you can add the fish in the fish tank.
+You must acclimatize new fish to the water in your fish tank to avoid fish stress.
+To acclimatize the fish, slowly allow the temperature to balance by floating the sealed transportation bags with the fish inside the fish tank.
+Do this for 15 minutes and add a small amount of water from the tank to the transport water with the fish to slowly acclimate fish.
+This should only take at least 15 minutes, and then you can add the fish to the fish tank.

 3. Fish Feeding